 An exploration of concepts and values for socialization to professional nursing.
 Introduction to nursing process and communication skills and the development of nursing and nursing theory in a historical context.
 (Theory, four credits; lab, one credit).
 Prerequisite: Phase I core courses.
-Corequisites: N 301, N 302. (spring)
+Pre- or corequisites: N 301, N 302. (spring, fall)